maggarunars/beztfezt/README.md

 Enjoy!

 Tech stack used making this project:
-Figma
-Html
-CSS
-Tailwind
-Javascript/Typescript
-Google API for map
-JSON Array of Objects
+Html - CSS - Tailwind - Javascript - Typescript - Google API for map - JSON Array of Objects

 The BeztFezt team consists of:
 Margrét Rúnarsdóttir